mikeschinkel/php-file-scoped-visibility-rfc/README.md

 ## Proposal

-File-Scoped Visibility with the proposed TBD keyword refers to a new visibility level where functions, variables, constants, classes, and interfaces are accessible _**only**_ within the file in which they are declared.
+File-Scoped Visibility with the proposed TBD keyword refers to a new visibility level where symbols are accessible _**only**_ within the file in which they are declared.
 This enhances modularity and prevents unintended access from outside the file, ensuring better encapsulation and separation of concerns.

 ### Example Usages of TBD keyword